snikhil-vaddhi/space-invaders-game/README.md

 ### Hot Reloading
-During development, you can use the Dioxus hot reloading feature: dx serve --hot
+During development, you can use the Dioxus hot reloading feature: dx serve --hot-reload true

 ## Credits:
 - Game design inspired by the classic 1978 Space Invaders arcade game